 Competitive fees, fast turnaround, highly experienced power of attorney lawyers in London.
 We are able to advise at short notice and at fixed costs as to the pros and cons of a lasting power of attorney.

 If you are considering whether or not a power of attorney is necessary either for your own personal needs and peace of mind or for a relative who is perhaps elderly or where there are concerns about mental capacity, please contact us for an initial free telephone consultation.
-Our main office is in Edgware, North London but we also have an office in Central London.
+Our main office is in Liverpool but also have offices in North West London and Central London

 There are a number of different types of power of attorney, as described below, but in simple terms, a power of attorney is a legal document whereby a person (the donor) grants legal authority to one or more other people to represent him or her either for general legal matters or in a restricted manner (in terms of what types of matters they can act or for time periods or both).

 Life is full of uncertainties and it is sensible idea to have plans in place such that people you trust can represent you should something go wrong, and this is one reason to have a power of attorney in place, but other common situations are:

 A general power of attorney is often used for a short term, specific legal situation or need, such as where a legal property owner is abroad but with legal business and documents that need signing in his or her absence, or for limited tasks perhaps, such as for collecting a pension.

 More than one attorney can be appointed, as it is worth considering that if only one is appointed, that person may fall ill, and there can be added security in having 2 attorneys, such that each will have a duty to check that the other is complying with the instructions and not overstepping any mandate or acting incorrectly.

 There is no legal requirement to formally register this type of power of attorney anywhere and it can be revoked (cancelled) with less formality than an LPA.
 Also important to note is that a general power of attorney is automatically void should the donor become mentally incapacitated or die.